Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Small improvements to camera behavior
 - Compatibility with RPR mutator for Penis and Bust size.
 You read that right.

+`1.6.8`
+- Optimization of various item lists download to the client.
+Instead of downloading them entirely upon login, those lists will be loaded and refreshed (When needed) when !Custom panel is opened, and in small chunks to avoid overloading the connection between the client and server.
+This should improve initial game loading times upon login in some cases, but will also make the first !Custom panel opening slower as those lists are being downloaded to your client.

 ## Fixed
 `1.6.0`
 - Fixed hair/beard accessory not displaying their ID on hover of their icon
 - Mannequin could not be deleted using Shift + Delete
-- Opening custom was possible while another fullscreen UI was opened, bricking the escape button
+- Opening custom was possible while another Fullscreen UI was opened, bricking the escape button

 `1.6.1`
 - Editing a character offset after reopening the Custom panel did not behave as expected
 - Editing the character offset would trigger a rapid flicker on the first frame of movement
 - Skeleton visualization was not scaling with the body
-- Swaping an accessory with effects to another with effects did not update the effects properly
+- Swapping an accessory with effects to another with effects did not update the effects properly
 - It is no longer possible to use the move offset while the character is running
 - It was not possible to paste a color copied from the accessory section, into the armor sections
 - Reset of the camera and character offset on movement is more accurate and reliable